arvinsfj/arvinsfj.github.io/public/ctt/personal.md

 # About Me
 ----------------------

-Welcome!
+Hello!

 My name is Cheng Ze.
 You can call me Arvin.
 I was born in 1980s.

-I am an developer focusing on mobile terminal technology, and a strong advocate and believer of software hacking.

-I am an bachelor in Information Management and Information Systems.

-In spare time, I like reading book, surfing internet, listening music and hacking software.
+I live in Shanghai, China with my soulmate.
+I work at aifuwo as an Project Manager (or Senior Software Engineer) on the iOS Development team.
+I love programing and am usually busy with side projects or software hacking.
+My favorite languages are Go and Python, but I have broad experience with many languages and technologies.
+Much of my computing interest is geared toward graphics, 3d render, emulator, os, hacking.
+In spare time, I like reading, gardening, 80's game, hacking and all kinds of music.

 [Email me](mailto:arvin.sfj@gmail.com)